kenlukas/teractf/CTFs/teractf2025/OSINT-Squatters/README.md

 This requires the [WayBack Machine](https://web.archive.org).

-If you search teradata.com and go to the very first entry from 12 July, 1997
+If you search teradata.com and go to the very first entry from 12 July 1997

 ![landing](./landing.png)